 “Everything should be made as simple as possible, but not simpler.”

-Hello, and welcome to my little corner of the universe.
-Here I’ll be sharing my views and experiences about something that has always fascinated me and has become a cornerstone of my career: UX (User eXperience) and UI (User Interface) design.
+My name is Jay and with this blog I’ll be sharing my views and experiences about something that has always fascinated me and has become a cornerstone of my career: UX (User eXperience) and UI (User Interface) design.

 I’m interviewing now and whenever somebody asks about my philosophy or career path I always bring up the same note and that is that I believe in the visual.
 If I hand you two documents about the same process- one containing a screen and a couple of supporting diagrams and the other a 30-page Word doc detailing the entire process you’ll understand more quicker and better with the images.
 That is the power of the visual and that is what UX/UI is all about.

-The header quote by Einstein is my favorite and it states my design philosophy perfectly.
+The Einstein quote at the top of this section is my favorite and it states my design philosophy perfectly.
 I spend a lot of time preaching the gospel of SIMPLICITY in here.
 The vast majority of usability issues that people run into are a direct result of making things needlessly complicated.
 Make things as simple as possible, but not too simple, and usually things work out to your benefit.

 However, this blog isn’t ONLY about usability.
 I often take the opportunity to… shall we say, wander off the path.